 Using Wireguard

 You can use a VPN directly by using wireguard.
-I did not manage to make it work but my notes might be handy.
+As explained above I can not make it work with my ISP but my notes might be handy.

 By default k3s uses vxlan but this is not encrypted and hence not suitable for traffic over the internet.